ga4gh-schemablocks/ga4gh-schemablocks.github.io/_formats/genome-coordinates.md

 ## {{ page.title }}

+This documentation needs to be edited, to represent the GA4GH convention of using "...
+0-based, inclusive coordinates".

-For now please see [a recent discussion](https://github.com/ga4gh-beacon/specification/issues/251) on Github.
+For now please see [a recent discussion](https://github.com/ga4gh-beacon/specification/issues/251) on Github, and the links from there.